openmc-dev/openmc/docs/source/methods/physics.rst

 independent of temperature, and therefore they are not Doppler broadened in NJOY and no special procedure is used to adjust the secondary angle and energy distributions.
 The only non-threshold reactions with secondary neutrons are elastic scattering and fission.
-For fission, it is assumed that neutrons are emitted isotropically (this is not strictly true, but is nevertheless a good approximation).
+For fission, it is assumed that the neutrons are emitted isotropically (this is not strictly true, but is nevertheless a good approximation).
 This leaves only elastic scattering that needs a special thermal treatment for secondary distributions.